ucas-vg/TOV_mmdetection/docs/tov/evaluation_of_tiny_object.md

 )
 ```

+- if you thought the evaluation is too much time-consuming, you can given a smaller *max_per_img*,
+such as 200 instead of 500.
+But it may get a bit lower evaluation result.

 ## evaluate on result file

 For both two way, if you got an result file, and only need to evaluate on such file, you can run